 And is this feasible without a carpentry workshop?

-I had to borrow my veneers, of course. a professional veneer press is available, but up to a certain size this is also relatively easy with screwdriving forcesSo, top and bottom on the workpiece a coated plate to distribute the pressure of the screws evenly and apply as many screws as possible with as much pressure as possible.
+I had to borrow my veneers, of course a professional veneer press is available, but up to a certain size this is also relatively easy with screw driving forces, top and bottom on the workpiece a coated plate to distribute the pressure of the screws evenly and apply as many screws as possible with as much pressure as possible.

 Now we've talked a lot about veneer, but not about the whole furniture!
 How did you come up with that idea?

-To be honest, the idea of veneer work came first and then I made up the furniture around it.
+To be honest, the idea of veneer work came first, and then I made up the surrounding furniture.
 I realized that I would like to have as much space around me as possible with the Mr. Beam.
 And there the front doors offered themselves.

-In the 1950s and 1960s, the Design of the sideboardYeah.
+In the 1950s and 1960s, the Design of the sideboard.
 And of course with feet!
 I think a nice piece of furniture belongs to feet.
 I don't have free-hanging stuff mounted on the wall.
-With shelves and kitchen cabinets I make an exception.;)
+With shelves and kitchen cabinets, I make an exception.;)

 What else could you do with Furnier and Mr Beam?

 You don't always have to produce flat surfaces.
-For example, you could also take a base of light wood and then Adjust accents from darker veneerwhich then stand out easily.
-For example, in the jewellery sector, that would be a good idea.
-(If the parts are small enough, then my hint to always have to furnace front and back can be neglected.)
+For example, you could also take a base of light wood and then adjust accents from darker veneer, which then stand out easily.
+For example, in the jewelry sector, that would be a good idea.
+(If the parts are small enough, then my hint to always have the furnace front and back can be neglected.)

-You can also approximate welded pieceswhere you heat sand in a pan and put the pieces in the sand with a tweezers and wait a while.
+You can also approximate welded pieces where you heat sand in a pan and put the pieces in the sand with a tweezer and wait a while.
 Properly placed and removed in time, this results in an almost three-dimensional effect.

 I am quite curious whether under #madewithmrbeam in the next time some veneer work with appear!